bridgefy/sdk-android-beta/README.md

     <img src="https://3290834949-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F5XKIMMP6VF2l9XuPV80l%2Fuploads%2FD0HSf0lWC4pWB4U7inIw%2Fharegit.jpg?alt=media&token=a400cf7d-3254-4afc-bed0-48f7d98205b0"/>
 </p>

-The Bridgefy Software Development Kit (SDK) is a state-of-the-art, plug-and-play package of awesomeness that will let people use your mobile app when they don’t have access to the Internet by using mesh networks.
+The Bridgefy Software Development Kit (SDK) is a state-of-the-art, plug-and-play package that will let people use your mobile app when they don’t have access to the Internet, by using Bluetooth mesh networks.

 Integrate the Bridgefy SDK into your Android and iOS app to reach the 3.5 billion people that don’t always have access to an Internet connection, and watch engagement and revenue grow!